bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

         - `PySpinConstraint.Restricted`: this specifies the *restricted* spin constraint where spatial molecular orbitals are identical across both spin spaces,
         - `PySpinConstraint.Unrestricted`: this specifies the *unrestricted* spin constraint where spatial molecular orbitals can be different across the two spin spaces,
         - `PySpinConstraint.Generalised`: this specifies the *generalised* spin constraint where each spin-orbital is now expressed in a spin-spatial direct product basis.
-    10. :fontawesome-solid-users: This specifies whether the Slater determinant is to be considered with respect to a Hilbert space where the otherwise sesquilinear inner product has been replaced by a bilinear form.
+    10. :fontawesome-solid-users: This specifies whether the Slater determinant is to be symmetry-analysed using the bilinear inner product instead of the conventional sesquilinear inner product.
     11. :fontawesome-solid-users: This specifies the coefficient matrices constituting this Slater determinant.
 Each matrix in this list is for one spin space.
     12. :fontawesome-solid-users: This specifies the occupation numbers for the specified molecular orbitals.
 Each vector in this list is for one spin space.
     13. :fontawesome-solid-users: This specifies a threshold for comparing Slater determinants.
 This is of no consequence for symmetry analysis.